kamila-kubik/Game_of_Life_JavaScript/README.md

 and many more.

 ## Usage
-To start using this game, just download whole content and run index.html file.
+To start using this game, just download whole content and run index.html file or click here: https://kotem84.github.io/Game_of_Life_JavaScript/
 Enjoy!

 ## Game rules
 ![GameOfLife - FirstPage](./images/Game_rules.png)